-In review, The Clover Chronicle regularly publishes conspiracy theories such as “Hillary Clinton Allegedly Covered Up Elite Pedophile Ring While Serving As Secretary Of State”.
-The article links to doctored video’s and conspiracy sites such as Newspunch and the thoroughly discredited Infowars.
+In review, The Clover Chronicle regularly publishes conspiracy theories such as “Hillary Clinton Allegedly Covered Up Elite Pedophile Ring While Serving As Secretary Of State.”
+The article links to doctored videos, conspiracy sites such as Newspunch, and the thoroughly discredited Infowars.
 Other questionable sources utilized are ZeroHedge and the Gateway Pundit.

-A factual search reveals they have a Pants on Fire claim by an IFCN fact checker: Quotes Queen Elizabeth II as saying that Trump is “an amazing person” with a “good heart” who could have been her son in another life.
+- Quotes Queen Elizabeth II as saying that Trump is “an amazing person” with a “good heart” who could have been her son in another life. – Pants on Fire

-Overall, we rate The Clover Chronicle Questionable based on extreme right wing bias, promotion of propaganda and conspiracy theories as well as use of poor sources, a failed fact check and a complete lack of transparency.
-(M. Huitsing 6/21/2019)
+Overall, we rate The Clover Chronicle Questionable based on extreme right-wing bias, promotion of propaganda and conspiracy theories, use of poor sources, several failed fact check, and a complete lack of transparency.
+(M. Huitsing 6/21/2019) Updated (07/08/2022)

 Last Updated on July 8, 2022 by Media Bias Fact Check